Oceans 8 (TFX) – Cate Blanchett and Sandra Bullock: “We had a lot of goodwill”

 Sandra: We worked a lot.
 I would have loved if we could all go out to a bar in the evening, but we were exhausted by midnight!
 We had a lot of goodwill from the beginning.
 For actresses, there are roughly five roles to land in Hollywood each year.
 We quickly find ourselves isolated on our little island!
 But there, all together, our island was as big as Hawaii!

-The film takes place during the Met Gala, the Metropolitan Museum of Art in New York, the culmination of a glamorous evening.
-Did you talk about your outfits?
+The film takes place during the Met Gala, at the Metropolitan Museum of Art in New York, the culmination of a glamorous evening.
+Did you make a statement in your outfits?